-After over a decade working directly with at-risk children in non-profit residential and educational settings, Shannon took a sharp turn into administrative support and marketing, where she has spent the last several years.
+After over a decade working directly with at-risk children in non-profit residential and educational settings, Shannon made a dramatic turn into administrative support and marketing, where she has spent the last several years.
 She loves her role as administrative assistant at the Granite State Children’s Alliance because she has been able to bring those administrative and marketing skills with her back to a non-profit setting, to support work she is truly passionate about.
 Shannon supports the Director of Administrative Operations, as well as the rest of the statewide Chapter team, in keeping administrative functions running smoothly, and planning for events, as well as lending her artistic creativity to various projects.

 Child Advocacy Center

-Family Support Specialist (Nashua CAC)
+Program Coordinator/Family Support Specialist (Nashua CAC)